Local Travel Nursing: Can I Take a Travel Nursing Assignment Close to Home?

 Many new travel nurses are curious whether they can take an assignment close to home.
-Some nurses are hesitant to venture too far from familiar territory in the beginning of their travel nursing careers, while others have obligations at home that they’d like to return to on days off.
-Read on for some important guidelines on choosing travel assignments that don’t take you too far away from your home.
+Some nurses are hesitant to venture too far from familiar territory at the beginning of their travel nursing careers, while others have obligations at home that they’d like to return to on days off.
+Read on for some important info on choosing travel assignments that don’t take you too far away from your home.

 To Be a Traveler, You Have to Travel

 While you don’t have to move across the country for every assignment, certain rules do exist regarding what distance an assignment must be from a nurse’s home in order to be considered a traveler.
 Most hospitals enforce what’s called a “radius rule,” which is the minimum number of miles a nurse must live from the facility in order to qualify as a travel nurse.
 Radius rules of 50 miles are common, but the number can range anywhere from 40-200 miles depending on the facility.
 If you choose to be a travel nurse, be prepared to pack your bags.
 Perhaps you’ll be able to find that perfect assignment that will keep you within a few hours of where you live, but you’ll still need to establish a temporary residence to qualify for your tax-free housing stipends and meals and incidentals pay.
 No matter the distance, don’t expect to be able to commute from home.

 Learn the Rules, or Choose an Agency That Does